Hermitian Yang-Mills connections on pullback bundles: Slope stability and adiabatic classes

 In Section \ref{sec:stable}, we will prove by an analytical argument that the pullback of a stable vector bundle is stable for adiabatic classes (Theorem \ref{thm:stablecase} and Corollary \ref{cor:stablepullback}).
-This is independent from the results in this section, and this can be used to settle the case of equality, assuming $\cE$ and $\Gr(\cE)$ to be locally free. \begin{proposition} Let $\cE$ be a semistable locally free sheaf on $(B,L)$ such that $\Gr(\cE)$ is locally free.
+This is independent from the results in this section, and this can be used to settle the case of equality, assuming $\cE$ and $\Gr(\cE)$ to be locally free. \begin{proposition} Let $\cE$ be a strictly semistable locally free sheaf on $(B,L)$ such that $\Gr(\cE)$ is locally free.
 Assume that for all $I\in \mathbb{I}(\cE)$, $\mu_\infty(\cG_I)=\mu_\infty(\cE)$.
-Then $\pi^*\cE$ is strictly semistable on $X$ with respect to adiabatic polarisations $L_k$, for $k \gg 0$. \end{proposition} \begin{proof} Note that the assumption on the subsheaves of $\cE$ implies that for all $i=1\ldots l$, the subsheaf $\cF_i$ from the Jordan--H\"older filtration
+Then $\pi^*\cE$ is strictly semistable on $X$ with respect to adiabatic polarisations $L_k$, for $k \gg 0$. \end{proposition} \begin{proof} Note that the assumption on the subsheaves of $\cE$ implies that for all $i\in[\![ 1, l]\!]$, the subsheaf $\cF_i$ from the Jordan--H\"older filtration

 satisfies $\mu_\infty(\cF_i)=\mu_\infty(\cE)$.
 But by Lemma \ref{lem:additivity of nui}, by induction on $i$, we deduce that for all $i$, $\mu_\infty(\cG_i)=\mu_\infty(\cE)$.
 Then, by Corollary \ref{cor:stablepullback}, $\pi^*\cG_i$ is stable for adiabatic polarisations.
-As the adiabatic slopes of the direct summands of $\pi^*\Gr(\cE)$ are equal, we deduce that the pullback of the Jordan--H\"older filtration for $\cE$ is a Jordan--H\"older filtration for $\pi^*\cE$ for adiabatic classes.
-The result follows. \end{proof} In Section \ref{sec:semistable}, we will consider the last cases for simple semistable locally free sheaves, that is when for all $I\in \mathbb{I}(\cE)$, we have $\mu_\infty(\cG_I)\leq \mu_\infty(\cE)$.
-In that situation, assuming the graded object $\Gr(\cE)$ to be locally-free as well, we will prove that the pullback $\pi^*\cE$ is semistable for adiabatic classes, with stability achieved if and only if for all $I\in \mathbb{I}(\cE)$, we have a strict inequality $\mu_\infty(\cG_I)< \mu_\infty(\cE)$.
+As the adiabatic slopes of the direct summands of $\pi^*\Gr(\cE)$ are equal, we deduce that it is polystable, and hence semistable, for adiabatic polarisations.
+As $\pi^*\cE$ is a small deformation of $\pi^*\Gr(\cE)$ (see e.g. \cite{BuSchu}, or Section \ref{sec:basestructurebundle}), by openness of semistability (\cite[Proposition 2.3.1]{HuLe}), the result follows. \end{proof} In Section \ref{sec:semistable}, we will consider the last cases for simple semistable locally free sheaves, that is when for all $I\in \mathbb{I}(\cE)$, we have $\mu_\infty(\cG_I)\leq \mu_\infty(\cE)$.
+In that situation, assuming $(H1)-(H3)$, we will prove that the pullback $\pi^*\cE$ is semistable for adiabatic classes, with stability achieved if and only if for all $I\in \mathbb{I}(\cE)$, we have a strict inequality $\mu_\infty(\cG_I)< \mu_\infty(\cE)$ (note that under hypothesis $(H1)$ the subsheaves $\cE_I$ for $I\in \mathbb{I}(\cE)$ correspond precisely to the subsheaves $\cF_i$ of the Jordan--H\"older filtration).

 \begin{remark} From the algebraic point of view one could suspect that the pullbacks of the sheaves $\cG_I$ are the crucial subsheaves of $\pi^* \cE$ that will determine the slope (un)stability of $\pi^* \cE$ for adiabatic classes.
 To obtain an algebraic proof of Theorem \ref{thm:ssthmintro} (and also Theorem \ref{thm:semistablemain}), one needs to check that no other subsheaves of $\pi^* \cE$ destabilise.
 One also needs to establish some uniformity of the expansion of Lemma \ref{lem:slopeexpansion}.
 In Section \ref{sec:semistable} we show that the pulled back subsheaves $\pi^*\cG_I$ indeed are the crucial ones to check stability on, but through a rather different approach via a differential-geometric argument. \end{remark}